 Béchamel sauce is one of the five mother sauces, and therefore a staple of French cuisine.
 You can often find it in chicken and fish dishes, or incorporated into lasagna or other baked pasta meals.
 And despite how fancy-schmancy it sounds, you don't need any crazy ingredients or tools to make it.

-In the world of teeny, tiny sweet treats, petit fours are the queen.
+In the world of teeny, tiny treats, the French dessert known as petit fours reign supreme.
 These cute little squares of cake are wrapped in sweet fondant and usually topped with piped royal icing flowers.
-I decided to give mine an update with brightly colored coatings and a sprinkling of confetti, but we'll give you the skills to make 'em any way you like.
-Aren't you fancy!
+But if you want a more modern twist, this tutorial gives the sweets an update with brightly-colored coatings and a generous sprinkling of confetti.